department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 - Expecting an other-than-dishonorable discharge and have a VA memorandum rating of 20% or more, **or**
 - In the Integrated Disability Evaluation System (IDES).
 [Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides).

 **Please note:** Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181) established VR&E eligibility and automatic entitlement for severely injured active duty individuals before a VA rating is issued.
 Sec.
-724 of Public Law 113-291 extends the sunset date of NDAA to Dec.
-31, 2018.
+724 of Public Law 113-291 extends the sunset date of NDAA to September 30, 2018.

 </div>